 There are also cases where the plugin folder in the zip file you downloaded will not be zip format, with the inclusion of other unnecessary folders, in this kind case, after locating the plugin folder you will have first to zip it yourself before you can install it.

-It is the issue most people face with third parties plugin, and that’s why they keep getting errors it the attempt of installing the plugin.
+It is the issue most people face with third parties plugins, and that’s why they keep getting errors in the attempt of installing the plugin.